hzz0024/EasyParallel/README.md

 ![EasyParallel](img.png)

-Please find the documentation at http://webhome.auburn.edu/~hzz0024/web.
+Please find the manual documentation and download pages at http://webhome.auburn.edu/~hzz0024/web.

 ## What is EasyParallel?
  Run any compatible software in batch using multi-processor.